-Covering a range of performance arts, including dance, music, literature, film and art, Scotland’s largest rural multi-arts festival isn’t only for theatre lovers, but fans of all things thespian will certainly find plenty to tickle their fancy here.
-The full programme for Dumfries & Galloway Arts Festival will be released in March.
+Covering a range of high quality performance arts, including dance, theatre, music, comedy and spoken word, Dumfries & Galloway Arts Festival, Scotland’s largest rural multi-arts festival, isn’t only for theatre lovers – in fact fans of all things thespian will find plenty to tickle their fancy here.

 For dramatic entertainment featuring up and coming talent pick one of these:

 If dance stirs your soul…

 …then you might like the Edinburgh International Festival, from 6 – 28 August 2022

 Needing little by way of introduction, the Edinburgh International Festival has been bringing world-class arts to the capital since 1947.
 The programme will feature leading international dance, theatre, music and opera companies.

 And if that’s got your feet tapping, then these will too:

 - Highlands and Islands Music and Dance Festival Oban, (2022, Dates TBC)